kdechant/eamon/EVENT-HANDERS.md

 Any output printed by this event handler will appear after the "Monster1 swings at Monster2" combat message.

 Parameters:
 - attacker (Monster) - The monster doing the attacking.
-This is the one who fumbled.
 - defender (Monster) - The monster being attacked
 - damage (number) - The normal damage done by the attacker, calculated by the combat routine, measured in hit points